 Laboured breathing is often a direct side-effect of severe swollenness, although the toxin may have infiltrated the lungs in addition to that.
-Either way, this is one of the most severe symptoms of getting stung by a bee for animals.
+Either way, this is one of the most severe symptoms of getting my dog got stung by a bee for animals.

 Lethargy or Collapse

 In cases of anaphylaxis, shock, or infection, your dog may appear very low energy.
-When combined with other symptoms in this list, your dog could be in great danger.
+When combined with other dog bee sting symptoms in this list, your dog could be in great danger.
 If left unchecked, extreme lethargy can lead to your dog collapsing.